pchinjr/Percules/v9/README.md

 `public/app.js` subscribes to the SSE stream, keeps the latest snapshot, and paints the tank on a `<canvas>`.
 It also performs optimistic UI updates when controls are moved:

-1. Handle slider input, update numeric labels, and `POST` parameter changes to `/controls`.
+1. Handle slider input, update numeric labels, and `POST` parameter changes to `/controls` (including water height, downstem depth, and mouth tube geometry).
 2. On each animation frame, draw the tank, perc outlets, and all current bubbles using snapshot data.
 3. Render the bong silhouette with color-coded pressure markers, directional flow arrows, and a HUD that tracks flows plus badge values for headspace, bowl, tip, and mouth.